Conus cylindraceus

 Conus cylindraceus, common name the cylindrical cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of the shell varies between 17 mm and 59 mm.
-The shell shows fine revolving striae, somewhat granulous towards the base.
-Its color is chestnut, longitudinally streaked with white, with frequently an upper and lower band of white maculations.
+The shell measures between 17 and 59 mm in size.
+It exhibits fine, spiraling lines that become somewhat granular near the base.
+The shell's color is chestnut, marked by longitudinal white streaks and often featuring both upper and lower bands of white spots.

 Distribution

 This marine species occurs in the Indian Ocean off Madagascar, Mozambique, the Mascarene Islands; off Indo-China and Indo-Malaysia; off Oceania, off Hawaii and off Western Australia.